KevinKra/BYOB/NOTES.md

 - `\dt` (data table) shows your data table / "list of relations".
 - ex: `\d book` (data) shows the data table of your book.
 - `select * from book` shows your seed data.
+- `dropdb <library name>` drops the targeted library that you're no longer using.

 #### Knex